This article describes the authentication, authorisation and security of Black Pear's Core Care Plans app.

 Passwords are salted and hashed using an NHS approved algorithm before being stored in a secure database managed by Black Pear.

-Service administrators can assign a role to each user within each eSP service.
-Users may have different roles on different eSP services.
+Service administrators can assign a role to each user within each Core Care Plans service.
+Users may have different roles on different Core Care Plans services.

 Role based access control (RBAC) is used to control users' access to system functions within the app and data within services.
 Users cannot access any system functions or data without having first authenticated and selected their role.